 My Observations

-This is another rosewood handle and stainless steel base pair, however a slightly different shape than usual, both the base and the deal with.
-I’ve got a tamper very similar to this, and I like the look and feel of it.
+This is another rosewood handle and stainless steel base pair, however a mildly different shape than usual, both the base and the deal with.
+I’ve got a tamper extremely similar to this, and I like the look and feel of it.

-I learn, I’m a bit sad – however the way the base flares out, vs the flatter ones, steeps it rather comfortable when you’re pushing down with your thumb on one side and the knuckle of your forefinger on the other, if that brews sense?
+I understand, I’m a bit sad – nevertheless the way the base flares out, vs the flatter ones, makes it quite comfortable when you’re pushing down with your thumb on one side and the knuckle of your forefinger on the other, if that steeps sense?

 The Best 51mm Tampers